Synapxe-DNA/healthhub-content-optimization/content-optimization/README.md

 Create an `.env` file and copy and paste the contents from above into it.

 > [!NOTE]
-> Consult the an administrator for the required credentials.
+> Consult an administrator for the required credentials.

 Once the environment variables have been set up, you can run the following command to set up the DVC configurations: